-Such liabilities shall continue during the entire duration of the employment contact and shall no be affected by any substitution, amendment or modification made locally or in a foreign country where the said contact was entered into any compromise, amicable settlement or voluntary agreement on money claims inclusive at damages under this section shall be paid within four (4) months from the approval of the settlement by the appropriate authority.
+Such liabilities shall continue during the entire duration of the employment contract and shall not be affected by any substitution, amendment or modification made locally or in a foreign country where the said contract was entered into.
+Any compromise, amicable settlement or voluntary agreement on money claims inclusive of damages under this section shall be paid within four (4) months from the approval of the settlement by the appropriate authority.

-In case of termination of overseas employment without just, valid or authorized cause defined by law or contract the seafarer shall be entitled to the full reimbursement of his/her placement fee with interest at twelve percent (12%) per annum, plus his/her placement fee with interest at portion of his/her employment contract or for three (3) months for every year of the unexpired term, whichever is less.
+In case of termination of overseas employment without just, valid or authorized cause defined by law or contract, the seafarer shall be entitled to the full reimbursement of his/her placement fee with interest at twelve percent (12%) per annum, plus his/her salaries for the unexpired portion of his/her employment contract or for three (3) months for every year of the unexpired term, whichever is less.

-SECTION.
-65. Liability for Claims - the liability of the principal/employer and the manning agency for any claims mage by Filipino seafarer under this title hall be joint and several.
+SEC 67.
+Liability for Claims.
+The liability of the principal / employer and the manning agency for any claims made by a Filipino seafarer under this Title shall be joint and several.

-SECTION.
-66. Prescriptive Period - Recognizing the particular nature of overseas shipboard employment, all monetary claims arising from the seafarer's contact shall prescribe within three (3) years from the date of the seafarer's return to the point of hire.
-All monetary claims of those employed in domestic shipping shall prescribe within three (3) years from the day action commenced.
+SEC.
+68. Prescriptive Period.
+Recognizing the particular nature of overseas shipboard employment, all monetary claims arising from the seafarer's contract shall prescribe within three (3) years from the date of the seafarer's return to the point of hire.
+All monetary claims of those employed in domestic shipping shall prescribe within three (3) years from the day the action commenced.